WilldooIT/Pentaho-reports-for-OpenERP/README.md

 The other component in this project is the OpenERP Module.
 This module allows OpenERP to communicate with the Java Server to render reports created with the Report Designer.
 For a more detailed explanation, look at the description of the module in OpenERP, or [Here](https://github.com/WillowIT/Pentaho-reports-for-OpenERP/blob/version70/openerp_addon/pentaho_reports/__openerp__.py).

+## Quick Start:

+The quickest way to get started is to download a pre-built .war file from [here](http://cloud1.willowit.com.au/dist/pentaho-reports-for-openerp.war).
+Keep in mind that although this file will be rebuilt and updated on a semi-regular basis, if you require the latest, bleeding edge version, you will have to build it yourself following the instructions [below.](#building-and-installing)

+Once you have the war file, you will need an application container such as [Apache Tomcat](http://tomcat.apache.org/) for it to run in.
+Installation and deployment on Tomcat or any other application container is beyond the scope of this document, however the tomcat website has very detailed documentation on how to do so.

+The next step is to install the openerp module, which is explained [here.](#the-openerp-module-1)

 ## Building and Installing